nivethajay27/AI-powered-fitness-app/README.md

 A full-stack fitness tracking and AI analytics web application that allows users to log workouts and generate adaptive training insights using AI.

-This project demonstrates **AI + Full Stack Development** using React, Node.js, PostgreSQL, and the API.
+This project demonstrates **AI + Full Stack Development** using React, Node.js, PostgreSQL, and the Grok API.

 ---